Paul Braniff (hurler)

 Paul Braniff (born 1982) is an Irish hurler who currently plays as a full-forward for the Down senior team.

+Playing career

 Braniff made his first appearance for the team during the 2000 championship and has remained as a regular member of the team since then.
-Although he has won a Ulster medals at under-21 level, Braniff has enjoyed little success with the Down senior team.
+Although he has won an Ulster medals at under-21 level, Braniff has enjoyed little success with the Down senior team.
 Braniff scored 3–9 in the National Hurling League Division 2 Final in 2004 where Down beat Westmeath 5–15 to 3–07.
 Braniff led Down to their first Christy Ring Cup in 2013 in a 3–16 to 2–17 over Kerry with a Gareth 'Magic' Johnson goal in injury-time goal won it for the Ardsmen.

 At club level Braniff is a five-time county championship medalist with Portaferry.

-He is well known as Down best player for many years, and many people think he was and maybe still is the best player in Ulster.
-He captained Portaferry and County Down in 2010.